Table of Contents

 What are Vicoprofen Withdrawal Symptoms

 The withdrawal symptoms do vary and can happen quickly among individuals who have taken larger doses.
-Additionally, this tend to be a painful journey because of the extreme amount of discomfort to the body as well as the psychological strain.
+Additionally, this tends to be a painful journey because of the extreme amount of discomfort to the body as well as the psychological strain.
 Below are the withdrawal symptoms:

 - Feeling restless